nZEDb/nZEDb/docs/Installing.md

 (https://getcomposer.org/doc/00-intro.md#downloading-the-composer-executable).
 We recommend the global method, as we do not provide the composer.phar file in our repo.

 * At the point that your chosen guide, instructs you to clone the nZEDb repository, you should ONLY do so if you intend to work on the code yourself.
+ 	**NOTE** Commands below assume you followed the packagist instructions and renamed composer.phar

  	Either:
 	1) If you will not be working on the code (most people), you should run this command instead of cloning the repository (This will install the latest version of the stable code.):

 	composer create-project nZEDb/nZEDb

 	or: 2) Clone the repository as instructed, then switch to the nZEDb directory and run:

 	git checkout dev-branch
 	composer install